CultureCounts/API-examples/Api-docs.md

         </tr>
       </table>

-	- Sub api endpoints
+	- Sub API endpoints

 		- **Assessors**

 			Api endpoint to add or remove assessors from a survey.
 			Assessors are users which can be differentiated by the system while checking responses.
-			A user is added as a assessor by survey administrator or admin user with enough privledges to edit survey.
+			A user is added as a assessor by survey administrator or admin user with enough privileges to edit survey.
 			Unique slugs are added to assessors and these slugs are used to take surveys.

 			Types of assessors: Self, Peer